CosmicRadiance/ros2_venus/README.md

 colcon build --symlink-install
 ```
 ### Hardware
-Connect the manipulator to the computer using a wire cable.
+Connect the manipulator to the computer using an ethernet cable.
 And change the network setting:
 | Name | Value |
 | ----------- | ----------- |
 | Address | 192.168.1.120 |